Introduction to Risk Management Process

 The Planning step defines the risk control methods, that is:

-- Appropriate level and localization for the decisions and actions the operative procedures and/or practice;
+- Appropriate level and localization for the decisions and actions of the operative procedures and/or practice;

 - Control instruments